bjornmeansbear/lectureScripts/ClimateDesigners.md

 I like to call designs like this "Signs signaling Sustainability."
 This is the real opportunity for Designers taking climate action — turning every design opportunity into a sign signaling sustainability.
 Make tangible, make understandable something about climate change.
 This is doable no matter the project; no matter the prompt.

-So this seuqestering book example focuses on "visualizing CO2".
+So this sequestering book example focuses on "visualizing CO2".
 But, there are myriad other aspects of climate change and sustainability one might signal.

 ## Where Else to get Inspired